-The past couple of years have seen some conflicting developments in the field of gambling in Israel.
+There have been some conflicting developments in the field of gambling in Israel over recent years.

 As previously noted, Israel is notoriously conservative with respect to gambling.
 Therefore, it is unlikely that the coming year will bring any liberalisation to the market.
 In fact, it is more likely that the coming year will see the introduction of bills intended to further restrict the availability and proliferation of online gaming rather than the progression of bills aimed at market liberalisation.
 It is also likely that we will see an increase in enforcement against illegal gambling by the police and the Attorney General's office, for example, by use of their ISP blocking powers.